RDM4CAU/ufg-summerschool/database-tutorial/db_usage.md

-## Instalation and usage of a database
+## Install and usage of a database
 <section>
 In this section you will learn how to **install** *SQLiteStudio*, **create** your first very own *database* and **add** some *tables* with different *columns*.